CenturyLinkCloud/mdw/docs/_docs/guides/MicroservicesCookbook.md

 http://localhost:8080/mdw/Services/MyServices/Order
 - On the Designer, view the instance to confirm that the orderId was populated as expected.
 - In the process instance view, double-click the OrderProcess activity instance.
 Then on the Instance property tab, double-click on the activity instance row.
 The Activity Instance dialog shows you the raw request and response values that were sent over the wire.
-- In the process instance view, double-click the OrderProcess activity instance.
-Then on the Instance property tab, double-click on the activity instance row.
-The Activity Instance dialog shows you the raw request and response values that were sent over the wire.

    ![alt text](../images/orderProcessActivityInstance.png "orderProcessActivityInstance")
    ![alt text](../images/orderProcessActivityInstance2.png "orderProcessActivityInstance2")